portfolio-performance/portfolio-help/docs/en/reference/file/import.md

 ### 5. Portfolio Transactions import

+!!!
+Important
+    If you have transactions with securities in different currencies, it is good practice to explicitly add the `Security Account` and `Cash Account` to the CSV-file.

 This type of import requires three fields: Shares, Date, Value.
 The optional fields are the same as above; except that the optional Offset Account field is replaced with Offset Securities Account.

 Because the number of shares is a required field, one would assume that simple deposit of removal transactions are not allowed; but they are.
 The number of shares is then ignored.